everEvergolw/Country-Info-App/README.md

 ## Deployment:

-The app is deployed on and Heroku.
+The app is deployed on Heroku.
 [Link to Heroku app](https://country-info-task-app-fa8f688978df.herokuapp.com/)

 ## Testing: